What is complex PTSD?

 - Eye movement desensitisation and reprocessing (EMDR): EMDR is a type of therapy that is thought to help reduce symptoms like flashbacks and anxiety using eye movement similar to how your brain processes experiences while you sleep.

 Some people also find group therapy, art therapy, or dialectical behaviour therapy (DBT) to be helpful.
-However, current NICE guidelines highlight that these have not been designed for those with PTSD so they should not be the only form of treatment used.
+However, current NICE guidelines highlight that these have not been designed for those with PTSD, so they should not be the only form of treatment used.
 Combining group, art or DBT therapy with TF-CBT or EMDR may help.

 Working with a therapist offers you the opportunity to talk without fear of judgment.
 Therapy offers a safe space to talk openly and explore issues you are facing.
 A therapist can introduce you to new ways of coping that you can continue to use.

-The importance of the therapeutic relationship
+Counselling for CPTSD: The therapeutic relationship

 The therapeutic relationship is the trust and collaborative bond between you and your therapist.
-Built on empathy, mutual respect, and hope, your therapist should be nonjudgemental and create a safe space where you can share your concerns.
+Built on empathy, mutual respect, and hope, your therapist should be non-judgemental and create a safe space where you can share your concerns.

 Your therapist can help you work towards personal growth and healing, towards increasing self-awareness and building new ways of coping.
 They can also help you with other barriers that might be affecting how you engage with trauma-focused therapy.
 This could include helping with substance misuse, dissociation, emotional dysregulation, negative self-perception, or interpersonal difficulties.

 Developing a good, safe therapeutic relationship is an important part of seeking support for CPTSD.
-Therapy for CPTSD requires longer-term work with a therapist.
+CPTSD counselling requires longer-term work with a therapist.
 Having extra time to help develop trust between yourself and your therapist through having longer or more therapy sessions can be one way to help develop a therapeutic relationship.

 Trauma-informed care